 - Group 2 Social and Behavioral Research Faculty, Staff, and Students: 8 credits

 - Health Information Privacy and Security (HIPS): 4 credits

 - Single IRB (sIRB) Use and Administration: 4 credits

 CREC Recorded Seminars and Quizzes (1-4 credits per seminar)

-This option allows CREC Program members to view some of our past CREC seminars and take an online quiz for credit.
-CREC Program members that have completed the initial core training can use this option once per 3-year cycle.
-The CREC Administrator receives a copy of all completed quizzes.
+This option allows CREC program members to view some of our past seminars and take an online quiz for credit.
+CREC program members that have completed the initial core training can use this option once per 3-year cycle.
+The CREC team receives a copy of all completed quizzes.
 Your CREC account will be updated within one business day.